 Example: “When making decisions about interest rates, the Fed considers factors, including inflation, the money supply, GDP, and other significant economic trends which impact the availability and cost of credit.”

 Question: Can you explain the difference between causation and correlation?

 Explanation: This technical question asks you to compare two similar terms used by economists that impact the work they do.
 This is the typical structure of a question you can anticipate.

 Example: “Causation refers to the impact an issue has on an event or movements in the economy.
 Correlation, on the other hand, describes how separate but related economic events move relative to each other.
 An example of causation is the impact that inflation has on interest rates.
 An example of correlation is how interest rates and home-buying activity move opposite of each other.”

 Question: Can you describe the characteristics of a perfectly inelastic good?

 Explanation: When a question asks you to describe something, you can identify it as a technical question.
 Your answer should consist of a definition of the term and an example of how it is used.

-Example: “A perfectly inelastic good as an item whose demand does not change regardless of the price or availability of the item.
+Example: “A perfectly inelastic good is an item whose demand does not change regardless of the price or availability of the item.
 An example of this would be water.
-Since everyone needs a relatively static amount of water each day for personal use, the amount you use would not vary significantly regardless of the price the water district charges.”
+Since everyone needs a relatively static amount of water each day for personal use, the amount you use would not vary significantly, regardless of the price the water district charges.”